Ethan-J13/Ethan-Shik-Shey/index.md

 ## Prerequisites

-This document requires the following knowledge:

-* Working knowledge of the Visual Studio Code terminal
-* Basic knowledge of Javascript(ES6), HTML, and CSS to create a static web page
+The documentation assumes the following:

-* Working knowledge of the Node.js package manager npm
+* Working knowledge of any version of Adobe Photoshop, preferably the CC(Creative Cloud) version
+* you are expected to know how to load an image from your device
+* Some familiarity with basic tools and functionality of Adobe Photoshop.

+If you already know how to use layers & make simple selections then you are perfect for following this document.

 ## Procedures Overview